HardlyDifficult/Tutorials/Chapter6.md

 Image is essentially a special kind of sprite with a RectTransform, to be used with a Canvas.
 The Canvas and its associated components, such as the HorizontalLayoutGroup, only work with GameObjects that have a RectTransform.

 <hr></details>
+<details><summary>What does Child Force Expand Width?</summary>

+Force Expand Width will automatically increase the Spacing so that the Images fill the entire container.
+If we were to use this, and get things positioned correctly by modifying the RectTransform width - it may look correct at the start but once one of the lives is destroyed, the others would re-layout to fill that gap... and that would look wrong.

+<hr></details>

 ## Main menu